aliarman1/Mini-School-Attendance-System/AI_WORKFLOW.md

 #### Vue Components
 **AI-Generated**:
-- `Dashboard.vue` with Chart.js integration
+- `Dashboard.vue` with Chart.js integration and real-time stats
-- `Students.vue` with CRUD operations and pagination
+- `Students.vue` with CRUD operations, pagination, and modal notifications
+- `Classes.vue` with full management and modal notifications
+- `Sections.vue` with CRUD and modal notifications
-- `Attendance.vue` with bulk marking interface
+- `Attendance.vue` with bulk marking interface and live percentage
+- `Reports.vue` with monthly report generation
+- `Login.vue` with authentication
-- Router configuration
+- Router configuration with protected routes
-- Main App.vue with navigation
+- Main App.vue with navigation and auth state

 **Specific Prompt Used**:

 5. **Prompt**: "Create a Vue 3 Dashboard component using Composition API with Chart.js doughnut chart showing present/absent/late statistics from the API."

    **How It Helped**: Generated complete component with Chart.js integration, API calls, and responsive design.
 Saved 1+ hour of Chart.js documentation reading.

+8. **Prompt**: "Add custom modal notifications to Students, Classes, and Sections pages.
+Replace browser alerts with professional modals showing success (green checkmark), error (red X), and warning (yellow triangle) with smooth animations."

+   **How It Helped**: Generated complete modal notification system with animations, icons, and proper state management.
+Improved UX significantly without using external libraries.

 **Manual Coding**:
 - CSS styling tweaks